tnwei/cookiecutter-datascience-lite/{{cookiecutter.project_slug}}/README.md

  ├── code/          : Stores scripts and Jupyter notebooks │   └── data.py    : Python module to implement data loading functions
  │   └── utils.py   : Python module to implement utility functions
- ├── data/          : Stores data for the project
+ ├── conf/          : Stores configuration files for the project ├── data/          : Stores data for the project
  ├── docs/          : Stores documentation for the project ├── .gitignore     : List of files to skip tracking in git